 Hanson began her career at Shepherd Center 23 years ago as a patient care technician.
 She has since served as a nurse, clinical research manager, clinical research coordinator, and most recently, the clinical application supervisor helping Shepherd Center implement Epic, its electronic medical record system.

 “We look forward to Marsha’s leadership of our outpatient services, which care for more than 7,300 patients annually,” said Jamie Shepherd, MBA, MHA, chief operating officer of Shepherd Center.
 “Marsha’s clinical experience, knowledge of outpatient services and longevity at Shepherd Center make her uniquely suited for this role.”

 On Oct.
-7, 2019, Joe Nowicki joined Shepherd Center as associate director of facility services.
+7, 2019, Joe Nowicki joined Shepherd Center as associate vice president of facility services.
 In this role, Nowicki will lead, coordinate and oversee engineering, transportation, security and construction for all Shepherd Center properties.
 Nowicki will also ensure Shepherd Center’s compliance with The Joint Commission, Occupational Safety and Health Administration (OSHA), Commission on Accreditation of Rehabilitation Facilities (CARF), and other applicable codes and regulations.

 Nowicki has more than 28 years of experience in facilities operations, environment of care compliance, financial administration and operations of general healthcare facilities and five years in the hospitality industry.
 Most recently, he served as administrator of the environment of care and facilities operations at the Medical University of South Carolina in Charleston, South Carolina.
 Before that, he served as vice president of facilities operations and in various other similar roles at Children’s Healthcare of Atlanta.